A good way to celebrate National Potato Day

 Red potatoes work so well for roasting: In addition to that lovely skin (no peeling required), the potato itself has enough starchiness to roast well.
 For this batch, I purchased a supply of mixed red and yellow potatoes from a local grocery store branded The Little Potato Company.
-These are described as “creamer” potatoes, with “buttery soft flesh and a silky fluffy texture.”
+They describe these as “creamer” potatoes, with “buttery soft flesh and a silky fluffy texture.”
 SOLD!

 The advantage of “baby” or “little” potatoes is that they’re similar sized and only need to be cut in half.
 If you use much larger red potatoes, simply cut them into similar sized pieces (less than two inches) in order to ensure uniform cooking times.

 I love this method for evenly coating vegetables with oil.
-If preferred, the potatoes can instead be tossed with oil right on the baking sheet.
+If preferred, go ahead and toss the potatoes with oil right on the baking sheet.

 Once the potatoes are evenly coated, spread out uniformly (I use a silicone mat under for ease in clean up).
 Then, salt and pepper lightly before roasting.